WHY VISIT EGYPT

-Luxor is a definite place to include in your schedule: It’s built along the Nile from which you can you can view it perfectly; you will be awed by its amazing architecture.
+Luxor is a definite place to include in your schedule: It’s built along the Nile from which you can view it perfectly; you will be awed by its amazing architecture.
 At the same place, the Temple of Karnak and the tombs of the Valley of the Kings and Valley of the Queens will enchant you with their timeless majesty.

-Further south, Aswan is another of this country’s treasures: The splendour of the Nile at this point, the Elephantine Island, the Nubian villages on the east coast, the Aswan Dam, and the Temple of Philae saved from the water by UNESCO, are just some of the stopovers that cannot be missed, not forgetting the magical and unforgettable journey to Abu Simbel.
+Further south, Aswan is another of this country’s treasures: The splendor of the Nile at this point, the Elephantine Island, the Nubian villages on the east coast, the Aswan Dam, and the Temple of Philae saved from the water by UNESCO, are just some of the stopovers that cannot be missed, not forgetting the magical and unforgettable journey to Abu Simbel.

 WHAT TO SEE IN EGYPT